ConservationMetrics/gc-scripts-hub/f/connectors/sensingclues/README.md

 ## `sensingclues_observations.py`

 Fetches observations for one Focus group via the [sensingcluespy](https://sensingcluespy.readthedocs.io/en/latest/) client.
-Saves raw JSON and CSV to the datalake and writes rows to PostgreSQL.
+Saves raw JSON and GeoJSON to the datalake and writes features to PostgreSQL.

-Each observation becomes one row.
+Each observation becomes one GeoJSON Feature.
 Ontology concepts collapse into `conceptLabels` / `conceptIds` lists.
-Form fields in `attributes` flatten into columns (core fields such as `fileName` and `tags` win on collision).
+Form fields in `attributes` flatten into properties (core fields such as `fileName` and `tags` win on collision).
 Geometry comes from `Observation.where`.

 ### Credentials